Feature comparison

 AI polish and cleanup

 EnviousWispr removes filler words, fixes grammar, and polishes your text with AI.
-Use Apple Intelligence on-device or bring your own API key.
+Use EG-1 or Ollama on-device (or Apple Intelligence on macOS 26+), or bring your own OpenAI, Gemini, or Claude API key.
 Google's voice typing gives you raw dictation only.

 ๐Ÿ“